fanghuang/Predicting-Hot-Technology-Trends/README.md

 ```

 This will generate the report that we demoed for the expo.
 It will take a second to run, as it also is creating all the images that may be required for the report.
 The generated report and images are put in the `/vagrant/generated_report` folder.

+# Serving Reports

+Currently nginx is set up to serve the `/vagrant/generated_report` directory, on port 80.
+With Vagrant, we have also forwarded port 4567 on the host machine to port 80 on the VM.
+So once you generate a report you should be able to go to `http://localhost:4567/expo.html` on the host machine and view the report.